 The consequences of self-directed plans

-The self-directed model not only assumes that an average employee will be capable of making sound investment decisions, but that he/she will also be monitoring the markets regularly and adjusting their portfolios as needed.
+The self-directed model not only assumes that an average employee will be capable of making sound investment decisions, but that they will also be monitoring the markets regularly and adjusting their portfolios as needed.

 These assumptions have their own flaws as the Benefits Canada’s 2016 CAP member survey has shown.
 According to the study, 86% of surveyed plan members don’t have the time to invest and 87% find investing complicated.
 Unsurprisingly, 85% of the respondents said they wish someone could make the investment decisions for them.